pinGPT logo

 [ USB-C cable plugged into the ESP32 module ]

-Use a USB-C cable that supports data, not only charging.
+Use a USB-C cable that supports data, not just charging.
 If your computer doesn't recognize the board, the cable is usually the first thing to swap.

-Your pinGPT actually has two USB-C ports.
+Your pinGPT has two USB-C ports.
 Use the one directly on the ESP32 module — not the one on the carrier board.
-The carrier-board port is for powering motors, not for talking to your computer.
+The carrier port is for powering motors, not for talking to your computer.

 [ Arrow pointing to the correct USB-C port on the ESP32 ]